jmvillalobos/RNA-seq-protocol/README.md

 **Step 1: Data Download**
-Download raw RNA-seq data from the European Nucleotide Archive (ENA) related to the study of Trichoderma atroviride's Nox genes during interaction with Arabidopsis thaliana.
+Downloads raw RNA-seq data from the European Nucleotide Archive (ENA) related to the study of Trichoderma atroviride's Nox genes during interaction with Arabidopsis thaliana.

-**Step 3: Quality Check on Raw Reads with FastQC** Evaluate the quality of raw data using FastQC, analyzing metrics such as per base sequence quality.
+**Step 3: Quality Check on Raw Reads with FastQC** Evaluates the quality of raw data using FastQC, analyzing metrics such as per base sequence quality.

 ```bash
 fastqc /RNA_protocol/raw_data/*.gz* --outdir /RNA_protocol/quality_raw/